 That seed of dysphoria manifested in very subtle ways in my life.
 I always struggled making friends with “very male” boys and never quite understood how those relationship dynamics worked.
 I was drawn to friendships with girls, feminine designs and forms, and emotional and expressive ways of being. (entire acting career explained)

 This was how I functioned and became who I was.
-I was cisgender man, with emotions.
+I was a cisgender man, with emotions.

 And everything was fine.